 The problem with this approach is that the user needs to know the scan codes to change a key's functionality.
-An extensive list of scan codes is available at
+A list of scan codes for common keyboard keys is available here.

 A better approach for most users is to use a software instead of directly editing the Registry.
 A software usually has two advantages.

 The programs automate the process of remapping the keys in the Registry.
 They do not need to be running in the background once the keys have been edited.

 We have reviewed Sharp Keys some time ago.
 The program does not display a visual representation of the keyboard, just a list of supported keys.